 SDK Support:

 The caCORE SDK 4.2.1 will be enhanced to support ISO 21090 data types.
 The code generator framework will be enhanced to leverage the ISO 21090 library enabled with the Hibernate support.
 The SDK’s middleware system (a.k.a.
-SDK generated system) will be enhanced to provide constrained QBE query support and serialization of the beans with ISO datatypes.
+SDK generated system) will be enhanced to provide constrained CQL and HQL query support and serialization of the beans with ISO datatypes.

 Key Personnel: